TolaOgunniyi/Network-Analysis/README.md

  ----
  ### Visualizations in the dataset
-There are three figures provided.
-These are visualizations created in the exploratory data analysis (section ii) of Part 1.
-All three visualizations were created using Plotly express.
-The charts have also been included as an image file with links attached.A summary of the each chart is provided below:
+The charts provided below are included as an image file with links attached.
+Plotly express was used to create both charts as part of the exploratory data analysis phase of the project.

 ![top terms](images/top20products.png)
 <div align="center"> Figure 1-Top 20 products sold by the UK online retailer</div>
 <br>

 ![top terms](images/ProductSales.png)
-<div align="center"> Figure 2-Distribution of number of times users have assigned a score(s) to different products</div>
+<div align="center"> Figure 2- Bar chart showing the sales amount grouped by countries</div>
 <br>

 ### References